 Medgar Evers House – 2332 Margaret Walker Alexander Drive

 The house is one of the first five designated sites on the Mississippi Freedom Trail.
 Home to slain Civil Rights leader Medgar Evers and his family.
-Evers was assassinated by a sniper’s bullet in the back on the carport of the house on June 12, 1963.
+He served as the state’s first field secretary of the NAACP.
+Evers was assassinated by a sniper’s bullet in the back in the carport of the house on June 12, 1963.

 Freedom Corner – A monument dedicated to Medgar Evers and Dr. Martin Luther King, Jr., this site is a favorite group photo shoot opportunity.
 It is located at the intersection of Medgar Evers Boulevard and Dr. Martin Luther King, Jr. Drive on the way to the Medgar Evers House.